ConfettiFX/The-Forge/README.md

 We described all this in several talks at game industry conferences, for example on GDCE 2016 [engel16] and during XFest 2018, showing considerable performance gains due to reduced memory bandwidth compared to traditional G-buffer based rendering architectures.
 A blog post that was updated over the years for what we call now Triangle Visibility Buffer 1.0 (TVB 1.0) can be found here [engel18].

-Over the last years we extended this original idea with a Order-Independent Transparency approach (it is more efficient to sort triangle IDs in a per-pixel linked list compared to storing layers of a G-Buffer), software VRS and then we developed a Visibility Buffer approach that doesn't require draw calls to fill the depth and Visibility Buffer and one that requires much less draw calls in parallel.
+Over the last years we extended this original idea with an Order-Independent Transparency approach (it is more efficient to sort triangle IDs in a per-pixel linked list compared to storing layers of a G-Buffer), software VRS and then we developed a Visibility Buffer approach that doesn't require draw calls to fill the depth and Visibility Buffer and one that requires much less draw calls in parallel.
 This release offers -what we call- an updated Triangle Visibility Buffer 1.0 (TVB 1.0) and a prototype for the Triangle Visibility Buffer 2.0 (TVB 2.0).

 The changes to TVB 1.0 are evolutionary.
 We used to map each mesh to an indirect draw element.
 This reuqired the use of DrawID to map back to the per-mesh data.
 When working on a game engine with a very high amount of draw calls, it imposed a limitation on the number of "draws" we could do, due to having only a limited number of bits available in the VB.